wncc/wncc.github.io/README.md

 ------------------------------------------------------------------------------------------------------

-Once you feel quite familiar with creating/sending a pull request, check out the [wiki](https://github.com/wncc/wncc.github.io/wiki/_pages) for adding various types of content:
+Once you feel quite familiar with creating/sending a pull request, check out the [wiki](https://github.com/wncc/wncc.github.io/wiki/_pages) for adding various types of content, namely: Community Hacks, Resources.

-The most frequent zone where you will add content will be [Community Hack](http://wncc-iitb.org/hacks/) The [community hack-wiki](https://github.com/wncc/wncc.github.io/wiki/Adding-a-Community-Hack) gives more specific details of adding your own hack.
+The most frequent zone where you will add content will be [Community Hack](http://wncc-iitb.org/hacks/).
+The [community hack-wiki](https://github.com/wncc/wncc.github.io/wiki/Adding-a-Community-Hack) gives more specific details on adding your own hack.

+Once your pull request is merged, it will be reflected directly on [wncc-iitb.org][].
+We've implemented post-update hook for this!
+If you're in WnCC team and have push rights to the repo, contact <hiraysushant@gmail.com> for configuring post-update hook on your local repo.

 ----------------------------------------------------------------------------------------------------
 Still confused?
 Shoot a mailto: <hiraysushant@gmail.com> or <manishsmail@gmail.com>